trevorblades/mui-theme/README.md

 ### getLinearGradient(position)

 Returns a CSS linear gradient definition using the primary palette colour.
-By default, the gradient moves from the top left to bottom right, but you can pass any valid [`angle` or `side-or-corner`](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient) to the `position` argument.
+By default, the gradient moves from the top left to bottom right, but you can pass any valid [`angle`](https://developer.mozilla.org/en-US/docs/Web/CSS/angle) or [`side-or-corner`](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient#Values) value to the `position` argument.
 This is useful if you're using a CSS-in-JS library like [emotion](https://emotion.sh).

 ```js
 import {css} from 'emotion';